Constellation-Labs/documentation-hub/sdk/guides/05-custom-data.md

         - shared_data
       - project
 ```

-### Copy Example Files
-To get started with this guide, copy everything under the example [template/modules directory](https://github.com/Constellation-Labs/metagraph-examples/tree/main/examples/DataApi-Water-And-Energy-Usage/template) in the example into your project (custom-project) modules directory.

-You'll also need to copy the `scripts` directory to a local directory and run `npm install` to install the necessary dependencies.

 ## Send Data
 Edit the `send_data_transaction.js` script and fill in the `globalL0Url`, `metagraphL1DataUrl`, and `walletPrivateKey` variables.
 The private key can be generated with the `dag4.keystore.generatePrivateKey()` method if you don't already have one.